-Table 3-6 Monitoring Criteria for Sulphur Content in Bio Heating Oil ----------- --
+Table 3-6 Monitoring Criteria for Sulphur Content in Bio Heating Oil

-Every tank load of the BHO for the BHO's sulphur content when the fuel tank(s) is being filled/refilled This original frequency shall be adopted in the first three months of using BHO on site.
+Frequency Parameter Limit Level Every tank load of the BHO for the BHO's sulphur content when the fuel tank(s) is being filled/refilled This original frequency shall be adopted in the first three months of using BHO on site.
 After the first three months of the original monitoring regime, if all monitoring result in the first three months meet the limit level, the frequency may be reduced to one test for every two refills for the next three months; and after the first six months, the monitoring may be conducted once a month.
-If exceedance occur, the monitoring shall be reverted to the original frequency of a test for every tank load of BHO, or at such a monitoring frequency to be advised Frequency Parameter Limit Level and agreed by the EPD's Director. when the fuel tank(s) is being filled/refilled This original frequency shall be adopted in the first three months of using BHO on site.
-After the first three months of the original monitoring regime, if all monitoring result in the first three months meet the limit level, the frequency may be reduced to one test for every two refills for the next three months; and after the first six months, the monitoring may be conducted once a month.
-If exceedance occur, the monitoring shall be reverted to the original frequency of a test for every tank load of BHO, or at such a monitoring frequency to be advised Sulphur Content 346 ppm
+If exceedance occur, the monitoring shall be reverted to the original frequency of a test for every tank load of BHO, or at such a monitoring frequency to be advised and agreed by the EPD's Director.
+Sulphur Content 346 ppm No action level was set in the EP of the Project

-3.9 If limit level is exceeded, the following actions should be taken by the ET:

-- Inform Project Proponent and IEC within 24 hours; - Repeat measurement to confirm findings; - Inform Project Proponent to increase the use of low sulphur diesel in the fuel tank(s) to achieve a fuel mixture with sulphur content of less than 346 ppm; and - Revert the monitoring programme to the original frequency of a test for every tank load of BHO, or at such a monitoring frequency to be advised and agreed by the EPD's Director.
+- 3.9 If limit level is exceeded, the following actions should be taken by the ET: - Inform Project Proponent and IEC within 24 hours; - Repeat measurement to confirm findings; - Inform Project Proponent to increase the use of low sulphur diesel in the fuel tank(s) to achieve a fuel mixture with sulphur content of less than 346 ppm; and - Revert the monitoring programme to the original frequency of a test for every tank load of BHO, or at such a monitoring frequency to be advised and agreed by the EPD's Director.